Contact us

 (01)

-We conduct an audit of your file to identify the debtor's assets and guarantees and ensure rapid debt collection.
+We conduct a comprehensive audit of your case to identify the debtor's assets and guarantees in order to ensure rapid debt collection.
 Our firm has a network of reactive solvency investigators to obtain the information necessary to adopt the best debt collection strategy.
 At the end of this analysis, precautionary measures can be taken on the identified assets in order to secure the full payment of claims.

 (02)